rdkcentral/rdkb-wifi-hal/docs/pages/halSpec.md

 ## Variability Management

-Ideally the source code should be delivered into Comcast/Sky git repositories and tagged based on the requirements for the project.
+Ideally the source code should be delivered into git repositories and tagged based on the requirements for the project.
-The vendor will follow the `Comcast federated delivery model` wherever possible.

 Compile time flags `config` flags can control compilation:-